Kazuo Sakurada

 Kazuo Sakurada (桜田 一男, Sakurada Kazuo), better known as Mr. Sakurada, The Dragonmaster, and as the Japanese version of Kendo Nagasaki (ケンドー・ナガサキ, Kendō Nagasaki), was a Japanese professional wrestler.
 He was best known for his work in Stampede Wrestling, National Wrestling Alliance, and World Championship Wrestling.
 Sakurada was also highly regarded by Bret Hart as one of his most significant trainers alongside Katsui Adachi or Mr. Hito, with whom he taught extensively in Hart Dungeon.

 Sumo wrestling career

 Kazuo Sakurada was born on September 26, 1948, in Abashiri, Hokkaido.
 After graduating from junior high school, he joined the Tatsunami stable to pursue sumo.
 While there, he first met future professional wrestler Genichiro Tenryu.
 He made his sumo debut in January 1964 under his last name (櫻田).
-In September 1966, he changed his to Abashirinada Kazuo (網走洋 一男).
+In September 1966, he changed his shikona to Abashirinada Kazuo (網走洋 一男).
 In May 1969, he changed his name again to Midorimine (翠巒).
-Throughout his seven-year career in sumo, his highest rank was 13, and his only tournament championship win was in September 1966, with an undefeated record of seven wins.
+Throughout his seven-year career in sumo, his highest rank was makushita 13, and his only tournament championship win was in September 1966, with an undefeated record of seven wins.
 In March 1971, Sakurada retired from sumo wrestling.